AnsEMU/Data-Warehouse-project/README.md

 ## Project: Data Warehouse

 ### Project objective
-A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
-Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
+A music streaming company, called Sparkify, has been scaling up their user and song database and want to move their processes and data onto the cloud.
+S3 is were thire data located, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-In this project, I have built an ETL pipeline for a database hosted on Redshift.
-The data was loaded from S3 to staging tables on Redshift and SQL statements were executed that created the analytics tables from these staging tables.
+In this project, An ETL pipeline has been built for a database hosted on Redshift.
+The data was loaded from S3 to staging tables on Redshift and SQL commands were executed for the creation of the analytics tables from these staging tables.

 ### Files Description
-* **create_table.py** - This file will create the facts and dimensions tables for the star schema in Redshift.
+* **create_table.py** - This file will create the fact and dimension tables for the star schema in Redshift.
-* **etl.py** - This file will load data from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift.
+* **etl.py** - This file will load data from S3 into staging tables on Redshift and then process that data into your analytical tables on Redshift.
-* **sql_queries.py** - This file will define the SQL statements, which will be imported into the two other files above.
+* **sql_queries.py** - This file will define the SQL commands, which will be imported into the two other files above.

 ### Project Steps
-1. Schemas for the fact and dimension tables were designed.
+1. Schemas for the fact table and dimension tables were designed.
-2. SQL CREATE statements and DROP statements were written for each of these tables in sql_queries.py.
+2. SQL DROP commands and CREATE commands were written for each of these tables in sql_queries.py.
-3. A redshift cluster is created in AWS console and an IAM role is attached to the cluster that has appropriate read access to S3 bucket where the data resides.
+3. A redshift cluster is already created in IaC and an IAM role is attached also.
-4. Redshift database and IAM role info is stored in dwh.cfg.
+4. Redshift database and IAM role info with host is stored in dwh.cfg.
-5. create_tables.py is run to connect to the database and create these tables.
+5. create_tables.py is run to connect to the database and drop tables if exists then create these tables.
-6. The table creation and schemas are tested in query editor in the redshift database.
+6. The table creation and schemas are tested in query editor in the redshift database with results as showen in the bottom.
-7. etl.py is run to load the data from s3 to staging tables and then from staging tables to analtics tables on redshift.
+7. etl.py is run to load the data from S3 to staging tables and then from staging tables to analtical tables on redshift.

 ### Query results
 > select * from factsongplays limit 5;